sebinsua/component-articletemplate/README.md

 ## TODO

-- [ ] Is there a benefit in using `variantify` in more places?
+- [ ] Refactor.
-      Consider renaming decorator `withVariantClassNameGenerator`.
+- [x] `renderHeader()` and other `if-else`ing parts should not exist.
+      Instead we should pick up the correct `Header` from definitions passed into the `ArticleTemplate`.
-      Then variantify would maybe be something else, for handling multiple components.
+- [x] `variantify` could maybe be something else, for handling multiple components.
-- [x] Find a way for the relationship between the HOC and the child to be more explicit.
+- [ ] getClassNameList should not be passed directly into the WifArticleHeader, etc.
-- [ ] Do all `<div>`s need to be components for className stuff to be nice?
+- [ ] Encapsulate some components more.
-- [x] Standard `ArticleTemplate` `render()` is not very clean.
-Need to lose `if-else` mess and separate into smaller components.
+- [ ] Decide where variantify is over-complicating logic.
+- [ ] Decide whether the separation between high-level components is correct:
 ```
       What is a ArticleTemplate?